Payments

 Leave Send invitation email to vendor checked if the vendor should receive an email now.

-Uncheck it if you only want to create the record and send the invitation later.
+Uncheck it if you only want to create the record and send the invitation later from the vendor detail page.

 Click Create & Send Invite or Create Vendor, depending on whether the invitation box is checked.